chipbennett/update-control/readme.txt

 Debug Email

-* Enable this option to enable the debug email.
-This email is sent after ever occurrence of an attempted update, for core, Plugins, Themes, and translation files; and whether the attempt succeeds, fails, or fails critically.
+* This email is sent by default when an update is performed on a site that is running a development version of WordPress.
+Enable this option to override the debug email, and prevent it from being sent.

 = Why don't automatic updates happen right away? =